suryajeetlondhe/flutter_interview_questions/README.md

 Makes navigation easier for visually impaired users

 ---

-102) How to create a list with Persistent headers?
+102.How to create a list with Persistent headers?
+---
-     To create a list with persistent headers in Flutter, you can use CustomScrollView with SliverPersistentHeader and SliverList widgets.
+To create a list with persistent headers in Flutter, you can use CustomScrollView with
+     SliverPersistentHeader and SliverList widgets.
 This allows headers to stay visible (or pinned) while scrolling.